 · The inspector announces the name of the horse, age, the breeder, and the owner.

 · The inspector then announces the scores of the horse and whether the horse has passed the performance test or not.
 The inspector then usually makes comments on the horse, and congratulates the breeder and owner if the horse has achieved a passing score.

-Neck sashes will be awarded to the mare with the overall High Score and the mare that is the Best Free-Jumper at each testing site.
+Neck sashes will be awarded to the horse with the overall High Score and the horse that is the Best Free-Jumper at each testing site.
 A successful completion ribbon will be given to each participant that scores a total of 6.0 or higher.

 Note: THIS TEST IS OPTIONAL!